render-oss/terraform-provider-render/docs/resources/project.md

 Optional:

 - `id` (String) Unique identifier of the environment
+- `ip_allow_list` (Attributes Set) List of IP addresses that are allowed to connect to the web service.
+If omitted, the API default (0.0.0.0/0 - allow all) is used.
+If set to an empty list, all traffic is blocked.
+If removed after being set, it reverts to the default (0.0.0.0/0).
+This is an enterprise-only feature. (see [below for nested schema](#nestedatt--environments--ip_allow_list))
 - `network_isolated` (Boolean) Whether services within this environment are isolated from network requests from other environments

+<a id="nestedatt--environments--ip_allow_list"></a>
+### Nested Schema for `environments.ip_allow_list`

+Required:

+- `cidr_block` (String) CIDR block that is allowed to connect to the Redis instance.
+(0.0.0.0/0 to allow traffic from all IPs)
+- `description` (String) Description of the IP address or range.
+This is used to help identify the IP address or range in the list.

 ## Import